vidaldl/TEAM/README.md

 We use VScode as our programming tool based.

-We use different kind of language to do this such as html,css, and json as database.
+We use different kind of language to do this such as html, css, and json as database.

 # Collaborators
 Akeh, Emmanuel